 Deliverables need to be adequate for present needs as well as developing capacity to meet future requirements.

-- Can you clearly describe how you will measure success of the program?
+- Can you clearly describe how you will measure the success of the program?

 - Can you describe what formal actions you are taking today to make sure the change program is successful today and in the future?